The spiritually-minded man understands that Christ Crucified is God’s true power and wisdom - 1 Corinthians 2:14.

 And

-here, Paul defined the “wisdom and power of God,” Christ
+here, Paul defines the “wisdom and power of God,” CHRIST CRUCIFIED.

-crucified.
-And by the “power of God,” he did not mean great
+And by the “power of God,” he does not mean great miraculous displays of

-miraculous displays of “signs and wonders.”
-He came to the Corinthians “in
+“signs and wonders.”
+He came to the Corinthians “in weakness, in

-weakness, in fear, and in much trembling,” yet his very scandalous
+fear, and in much trembling,” yet his very scandalous and foolish

 In